gharials/dev-path/docs/internet-web/http-in-depth.md

 ### Status codes

 Each HTTP response contains a status code, indicating the status of the operation---whether the operation succeeded, failed, or anything else.
+At the same time, status codes also serve as instructions for clients.
 Notice in the sample response that the first line contains the status code (`200` in that case).

+#### The standard status codes

+An HTTP server can return any arbitrary number as a status code.
+There is, however, a standardized list of status codes recognized by all standard clients (e.g., browsers).
+They are three-digits in length and are organized thematically into classes according to their first digits.
+Each status code has its own distinct meaning and purpose.
+See this [resource](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) for an exhaustive list of HTTP status codes with their descriptions.

-Commonly used status codes are `200`, `201`, `404`, etc.
+Among the status classes, `2xx`, `4xx`, and `5xx` appear more frequently in practice.
+The `2xx` class indicates that the server has successfully processed the request, where `4xx` and `5xx` indicate a failure in processing.
+Commonly used status codes are `200`, `304`, `404`, `500`, etc.

 ### Headers